 The school district recognizes that many different types of emergency situations may arise resulting in emergency specific responses.
-A detailed listing of emergency responses are included in each Building-Level Emergency Response Plan, specifically addressing Criminal Offenses, Fire and Explosion, Medical Emergencies, Natural Hazards, System Failure and Technological Hazards.
-Each Building-Level Emergency Response Team will be responsible for reviewing and updating these responses and communicating them to students and staff.
-The following emergency situations are of prime importance:
+A detailed listing of emergency responses are included in each Building-Level Emergency Response Plan,

 Bomb Threats:

 All school district administrators have familiarized themselves with the Bomb Threat Standards outlined in the Building-Level Emergency Response Plan so that appropriate decisions may be made depending on the exact nature of the situation.
 Issues such as searches, pre-clearance, weather conditions, evacuation, sheltering, notification, returning to the building and false bomb threat prevention are addressed in the Building Plan.